saikrishna-koppula/AzureDataMigration/Data Migration_02/Data Transformation_02_02/README.md

   - [Source to Stage Notebook](./Source_to_Stage.ipynb)
   - [Stage to Fact Notebook](./Stage_to_Fact.ipynb)

+P.S: You will abe able to see only partial transformatinos and all the transformations could not be made public.

 ---

 ## Adding Data Transformation Notebooks to Azure Data Factory Pipeline